 Summer and Fall 2017

 We have a full schedule for Summer 2017, with classes on algae, sedges, grasses, wildlife inventory, aquatic invertebrates, and aquatic plants.
 We will be offering our very popular Vegetation of Wisconsin workshop, which travels around the state to visit all of the major plant communities in Wisconsin.
 In Fall 2017, we will be offering Wetland Delineation and Invasive Plant Management Techniques.
-Visit the Summer Workshop page or the Fall Workshop page for course titles, dates and fees.
-Course descriptions will be added soon.
+Visit the Summer Workshop page or the Fall Workshop page for course titles, descriptions, dates and fees.

 Registration will open in March.
 Contact us if you would like to be added to our mailing list (for an email update when registration opens, or to have a brochure mailed to you).

 Our workshops offer a unique opportunity to explore focused topics in natural history under the guidance of noted authorities.
 Hands-on field and laboratory investigations teach ecology, evolution, use of taxonomic keys, and techniques.
 The workshops present college-level instruction and are designed to accommodate participants with a broad range of experience.
 The only prerequisite for any of the workshops is a keen interest in the topic.
 Enrollment in each session is limited to 20, providing an informal atmosphere and individualized instruction.

 Students may receive Undergraduate or Graduate credit for some of our workshops by enrolling in UWM, Biological Sciences, 562, Topics in Field Biology.
 There is an additional tuition fee to receive credit.
 Click here for information on how to enroll for credit, and contact the Field Station for the specific requirements for completion of individual “Topics” courses.

 All of our classes can also be taken for continuing education credits.
 You can request a certificate that documents your completion of the course.
 There is no additional charge for continuing education credits.

 Friday: 9:00 am to 6:00 pm